-Today on Sew Creative I have an Infinity Scarf Tutorial for you.
+Today on Sew Creative I am going to share a tutorial with you on How To Sew An Infinity Scarf .
 If you know how to use a sewing machine you can make this scarf.
 It’s a great beginner project and only takes 30 minutes to make (aka it’s a great naptime project).
 I made a bunch of these for Christmas gifts this year and they were a big hit.
 I plan on making a few more for myself when I go back to work because they dress up any outfit.
 They are the perfect accessory that goes from winter to summer.
 It looks just as good paired with a sweater or winter jacket as it does paired with a tank top, t-shirt or hoodie.

 There are a lot of infinity scarf tutorials out there, but looking at them I would always get confused about how you sew the two ends together once you have a long tube.
 I hope that all of the photos in my tutorial make the process a bit easier for your first time than it was for mine.
-So without further ado, the tutorial.
+So without further ado, let’s sew an infinity scarf.

 You Will Need: